Explore Our Network of Sites

 Thanks to dedicated efforts by local advocates and city officials, Ann Arbor improved its City Ratings score from 40 to 46 between 2020 and 2024.
 In 2019, the city opened its very first two-way protected bikeway, and multiple new miles of bikeways are being added each year.
 In 2021, Ann Arbor committed to Vision Zero, with the construction of more bike lanes playing a key role in the city’s goal to eliminate traffic fatalities.

 This interactive map shows high-stress and low-stress areas for bicycling in Ann Arbor.
-If you'd like to see interactive versions of this map with additional street-level data, explore PeopleForBikes' BNA tool.
+For additional street-level data, explore PeopleForBikes' BNA tool.

 PeopleForBikes Senior Director for Infrastructure Dave Snyder will discuss how local and state funding for bike projects is essential to take advantage of an unprecedented amount of federal funding that often requires a local match.